Level Term vs Decreasing Term Life Insurance

 Level Term vs Decreasing Term Life Insurance: Side-by-Side Comparison

 Level term and decreasing term life insurance both sit under the term life insurance umbrella.
-Individual term life insurance makes up 40% of the value of total policies in force in 2023, according to CLHIA.
+Individual term life insurance accounted for about 40% of policies in force in Canada in 2023, according to CLHIA data.

 However, there are key differences between these two types of term life insurance that you should know.
 This table outlines all the key differences between the two term insurance types.